linera-io/linera-protocol/roadmap/src/merits.md

 ### For market-maker adoption

+* Competition on yield?

 * Requires a more active role (and/or an intermediate) compared to being a liquidity provider in an AMM

-* Fierce competition on yield?